 Adventurous Activities Permit

-However, if you are under 18 you will not be able to log in to our County website and you will need to contact and apply through our County Administrator.
+If you are under 18 you will not be on that system and you will need to contact and apply through our County Administrator.

 Please remember when applying for an adventurous activities permit that it is vital that you provide information on any previous permits, together with evidence of any relevant qualifications and a log of your experience over the last 5 years so that the assessor can decide what if any further assessment is necessary.